flowsynx/plugin-json/README.md

 1. Add the JSON plugin to your FlowSynx workflow.
 2. Set `Operation` to one of: `extract`, `transform`, or `map`.
-3. Provide the JSON input string.
+3. Provide the JSON input object in `Data`.
-4. Configure `jsonPath`, `Mappings`, or `Flatten` depending on the operation.
+4. Configure `Path`, `Mappings`, `Flatten`, and `Indented` depending on the operation.
-5. Use the output downstream in your workflow.
+5. Use the plugin output downstream in your workflow.

 ---

 ## Debugging Tips

-- If the result is null, ensure `jsonPath` is valid and points to an existing element.
+- If the result is null, ensure `Path` is valid and points to an existing element.
-- If nothing is mapped, check for typos in the JSONPath expressions inside `Mappings`.
+- If nothing is mapped, check for typos in the `Path` expressions inside `Mappings`.
-- If the result isn't flattened, double-check that `Flatten` is set to `true`.
+- To get human-readable output, set `Indented` to `true`.

 ---